 The grant tables must be properly set up so that the server can use them for access control.
 For some distribution types (such as binary distributions on Windows, or RPM distributions on Linux), the installation process initializes the MySQL data directory, including the

 mysqlsystem database containing the grant tables.
-For distributions that that do not do this, you must initialize the grant tables manually.
+For distributions that do not do this, you must initialize the grant tables manually.
 For details, see Chapter 3, Postinstallation Setup and Testing.

 To determine whether you need to initialize the grant tables, look for a